Rishi Sunak urges Lords to ‘do the right thing’ and back Rwanda plan

 The legislation, along with a recently-signed treaty with Kigali, is aimed at ensuring the scheme is legally watertight after a Supreme Court ruling against it last year.

-Mr Sunak, facing dire poll figures and with Labour tipped to win the next general election, repeatedly said his “plan was working”.
+Number 10 has instead offered new guidance reminding officials to follow any ministerial decisions that would ignore the injunctions, to the anger of civil service trade unions.

-He also repeated his attacks on Labour, warning Sir Keir Starmer’s party would drag the country back to “square one”.
+Mr Sunak repeated once again that there are circumstances under which he would be prepared to ignore the Rule 39 orders, as he repeatedly insisted his “plan is working”.

-The House of Lords could significantly stall the Rwanda legislation and put in jeopardy Mr Sunak’s previous ambition to have removal flights leaving by the spring.
+But time is running out for Mr Sunak to get flights in the air, with the House of Lords able to significantly stall the Rwanda legislation and put in jeopardy a previous ambition to have removal flights leaving by the spring.

-Mr Sunak on Thursday said the timeline is now a matter for the House, as he shared his frustration at delays but failed to set out a concrete date for the first flights.
+Mr Sunak on Thursday said the timeline is now a matter for the House, as he shared his frustration at delays but failed to guarantee flights would take off by the end of the year.

-He told reporters ministers moved as quickly as possible to get the legislation through the Commons.
+He told reporters ministers had moved as quickly as possible to get the legislation through the Commons.

 “We are not messing around here,” he said.